-Dr. Samira K. Beckwith has served as President and CEO of Hope HealthCare Services for more than 25 years.
-With her leadership, the organization grew from a hospice caring for fewer than 100 patients a day, to a comprehensive home health care system.
-Today, Hope cares for more than 4,000 individuals a day through a variety of innovative programs.
+Dr. Samira K. Beckwith is a pioneer in the hospice field for the past 40 years and has served as President and CEO of Hope Healthcare for more than 30 years.
+With her leadership, the organization grew from a hospice caring for fewer than 100 patients a day to a comprehensive community based health care system caring for more than 4,000 individuals a day through a variety of innovative programs.

-Dr. Beckwith’s expertise and commitment to quality care is acknowledged throughout the state of Florida and nationally.
-She was appointed to The White House Conference on Aging and recently took part in a U.S. Senate Special Committee on Aging.
-Governor Scott appointed Dr. Beckwith to the Board of Directors for the Florida Center for Nursing and his transition team.
+Her expertise and life time commitment to quality care is acknowledged throughout the state, nationally, and internationally.
+She was appointed to The White House Conference on Aging and recently served on a panel for the Senate Special Committee on Aging.
+She has testified before the House Judiciary subcommittee on the need for legislation to enable better care and comfort for those at the end of life.
+Within the state of Florida, she was given special recognition by Governors DeSantis, Scott, and Bush, having been appointed to their respective committees including the Transition Advisory Committee on Health and Wellness, the Board of Directors for the Florida Center for Nursing, and the Long-Term Care Advisory Committee.
 Governor Jeb Bush describes Dr. Beckwith as “a visionary who provides leadership on a local and national level – passionate about ensuring the highest quality of service,” after she served on his Long-Term Care Advisory Committee.

-As a dedicated champion for palliative care and end of life issues, Dr. Beckwith has served as Chair for both the National Hospice and Palliative Care Organization and the National Hospice Foundation.
-In addition, she is the Founding President of the Florida PACE Association and a Founding Director of the National Partnership for Hospice Innovation.
+As a dedicated champion for palliative care and end of life issues, Samira has served as Chair for both the National Hospice and Palliative Care Organization and the National Hospice Foundation.
+In addition, she is the Founding President of the Florida PACE Providers Association and a Founding Director of the National Partnership for Hospice Innovation.

-Dr. Beckwith was granted a Doctor of Humane Letters by Southwest Florida College and holds a Bachelor of Sociology Degree and a Masters in Social Work from The Ohio State University, where she currently serves on the Alumni Association Board of Directors.
+She was granted a Doctor of Humane Letters by Piedmont College and by Southwest Florida College, as well as Bachelor of Sociology Degree and a Masters in Social Work from The Ohio State University, where she recently served on the Alumni Association Board of Directors.